sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App.
+- [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
 - [Layer Renamer](https://github.com/leonardpauli/layerrenamer), by Leonard Pauli: Find or rename multiple layers at once using RegEx and flags in Sketch (v.45 tested)
 - [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
 - [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…